Equivariant Neural Simulators for Stochastic Spatiotemporal Dynamics: Conclusion

 \section{Conclusion}

-\paragraph{Conclusions.} In this work, we propose \modelname{}, a generally applicable framework for equivariant probabilistic simulation.
+\paragraph{Conclusions.} In this work, we propose \modelname{}, a generally applicable framework for equivariant probabilistic \CR{spatiotemporal} simulation.
 We evaluate \modelname{} in the domains of stochastic celestial dynamics and stochastic cellular dynamics.
-Our results demonstrate that \modelname{} outperforms existing methods in these applications.
-Furthermore, embedding equivariance constraints in \modelname{} improves data efficiency, stability, and uncertainty estimates.
+Our results demonstrate that \modelname{} outperforms existing methods for these applications.
+Furthermore, we observe that embedding equivariance constraints in \modelname{} improves data efficiency, stability, and uncertainty estimates.
 In conclusion, we demonstrate the value of incorporating symmetries in probabilistic neural simulators, and show that \modelname{} provides the means to achieve this for diverse applications. \paragraph{Limitations.}

 The autoregressive nature of \modelname{} results in part of the simulations becoming unstable as the rollout length increases.
 This is a known limitation of autoregressive neural simulation models, and we believe that further advances in this field can transfer to our method~\cite{brandstetter2022message, stachenfeld2021learned, Su2022AdversarialNoise}.
 Second, the \texttt{SpatialConv-GNN} has relatively large memory requirements, and it would be interesting to improve the architecture to be more memory efficient.
-Finally, we noticed that training can be unstable, either due to exploding loss values or due to getting stuck in bad local minima.
-Our efforts to mitigate this issue resulted in approximately two out of three training runs converging to a good local optimum, and we believe this could be improved by further tweaking of the training procedure.
+Third, we noticed that training can be unstable, either due to exploding loss values or due to getting stuck in bad local minima.
+Our efforts to mitigate this issue resulted in approximately two out of three training runs converging to a good local optimum, and we believe this could be improved by further tweaking of the training procedure. \CR{Finally, our experimental evaluation has shown the benefits of equivariant probabilistic simulation using relatively small scale systems with stylized dynamics.
+An interesting avenue for future work is to apply \modelname{} to large-scale systems with more complex interactions that are of significant interest to domain experts in various scientific fields.
+Examples of such applications could be the simulation of Langevin dynamics or cancer cell migration.}